AtamaCo/docs/docs/composer-core/business-capability.md

 You’ll need to have at least one provider and an associated business capability before you can get Atama running end-to-end.

+## Types

+### Data
+Data capabilities are any data that is relatively static and doesn't change from one end user to the next.

+Here are some examples:
+* single product
+* list of blog posts
+* hero, teaser

+### Action
+Action capabilities serve dynamic data or handle user input (POST/PUT requests in the REST world, mutations for GraphQL).

+Here are some examples:
+* add to cart
+* submit form
+* show product inventory

 ## Show Business Capabilities
 To see all business capabilities, navigate to the "Capabilities" page from the organization context.
 You can narrow down the list of records by searching and filtering.